playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dynamic-html/index.md

 </ng-template>
 ```

-We can then use the template tag as we might expect any other variable to be used; we can pass a template variable to a function of sorts (in the form of a [structural directive](https://unicorn-utterances.com/posts/angular-templates-start-to-source#structural-directives), like `*ngFor` or `*ngIf`) and see it's usage reflected.
+We can then use the template tag as we might expect any other variable to be used; we can pass a template variable to a function of sorts (in the form of a [structural directive](https://unicorn-utterances.com/posts/angular-templates-start-to-source#structural-directives), like `*ngFor` or `*ngIf`) and see its usage reflected.

 ```html
 <span *ngIf="false; else trueTag">False</span>